GoogleCloudPlatform/compute-image-tools/daisy_workflows/image_test/network/README.md

   connections work.
 - tester: will verify if the IP alias and Forwarding Rule is working on testee by comparing the hostname given by the IP aliased machine and by the IP that the Forwarding Rule should be forwarding traffic to.
+It also tests if IP alias works when the configuration is modified while the instance is running.
+  - *Note: On Windows systems the IP alias is not tested as those kind of packages are dropped.*

 # Setup

 Some IP alias and mask should be defined.
-By Default the 10.128.3.128 is used but keep in mind this IP should be available on the instance subnet.
+By Default the 10.128.3.128/31 is used but keep in mind this IP should be available on the instance subnet.
 These parameters can be changed through the variables "alias_ip" and "alias_ip_mask".